 Publication

-The publication is a part of the meta block and captures the metadata concerning the publication process.
+The publication is a part of the meta block and captures the metadata concerning the official publication process.
 The name of the source (Official Journal), the date (in normal format), the label for the presentation (showAs), the number of the source of publication (number).
 The publication is mandatory for the act type but not for the bill type of document.